+Except for policies issued to individuals under the age of 21, coverage for new dependents may be added after the subscriber's coverage begins as described in Open enrollment and effective date of coverage and Special enrollment periods and effective date of coverage above.

+Please note with regard to births and adoptions: Medica does not automatically know of a birth or adoption or whether the subscriber would like the newborn infant or newly adopted dependent to be added to the Policy.

+Newborn infants and newly adopted dependents are eligible for coverage under this Policy from the moment of birth or adoption if the following two conditions are met:

-Except for policies issued to individuals under the age of 21, coverage for new dependents may be added after the subscriber's coverage begins as described in Open enrollment and Special enrollment above.
-Please note with regard to births and adoptions: Medica does not automatically know of a birth or adoption or whether the subscriber would like coverage for the newborn or newly adopted dependent.
-You must, therefore, request that the newborn or newly adopted dependent be added.
-If additional premium is required, Medica is entitled to all premiums due from the time of the child's birth, adoption or placement for adoption until the time the covered subscriber notifies Medica of the birth or adoption.
-Medica may reduce payment by the amount of premium that is past due for any health benefits for the child until any premium you owe is paid.
+- 1. You notify Medica in writing within 60 days of the birth of the newborn infant or adoption and request that the newborn infant or newly adopted dependent be added to this Policy. - 2.
+You provide additional premium within 60 days of the newborn infant's birth, adoption, or child newly placed for adoption.
+Medica requires additional premium to add the newborn infant or newly adopted dependent to your current Policy.
+Medica is entitled to all premiums due within 60 days of the time of the newborn infant's birth, adoption or child newly placed for adoption until the time the covered subscriber notifies Medica of the birth or adoption.

+If coverage was obtained through the Marketplace, you must contact the Marketplace to enroll the dependent and determine what types of plan changes can be made due to this special enrollment period.

+Medica will not pay claims for any health benefits for the newborn infant or newly adopted dependent until the applicable premium has been paid.
+For that reason, it's very important that you request to Medica that the newborn infant or newly adopted dependent be added to your Policy.